 Press \blacktriangleleft FOLDER, FOLDER \blacktriangleright to access the previous/next folder (if available).
+Press OK to close and return to the main menu.

-Compress (Compression): Available only in CD/MP3 mode.
+COMPRESS (Compression): Available only in CD/MP3 mode.
 Press MENU until COMPRESS ON/OFF appears in the display.
 Use ▲ /▼ to toggle ON/OFF.
 When COMPRESS is ON, the system will bring the soft and loud CD passages together for a more consistent listening level.
+Press OK to close and return to the main menu.

-4. Aux: Press to access LINE IN (Auxiliary audio mode).
+4. AUX: Press to access LINE IN (Auxiliary audio mode).
 To return to radio mode, press AM/FM.
-For further information on Auxiliary audio mode.

-further information on Auxiliary audio mode, refer to Auxiliary Input Jack later in this chapter.
+For further information on Auxiliary audio mode, refer to Auxiliary Input Jack later in this chapter.

-5. Seek: Press to access the previous/next strong radio station or the previous/next track on the compact disc.
+5. Seek: Press to access the previous (◀) or next (▶) strong station or CD track.

-6. ► / | | (Play/Pause): This ►/II 6 control is operational in CD/MP3 mode.
+6. ► / II OK(Play/Pause): This control is operational in CD/MP3 mode.
 When a CD/MP3 is playing, press to pause or resume play.
+The CD status will display in the radio display.

+OK: Use in various menu options.

+7. SHUFFLE: Press to play tracks in random order.

+SHUFFLE 5

-The CD status will display in the radio 7.
-Shuffle: Press to play tracks in random order.
-8. FOLDER : In folder mode, FOLDER > press FOLDER to access next folder on MP3 discs, if available.
-9. FOLDER: In folder mode, <FOLDER previous folder on MP3 discs, if available.
-10. Fast forward: Press to manually advance in a CD track.
-11. Rewind: Press to manually reverse in a CD track.
+8. FOLDER : In folder mode, press FOLDER to access next folder on MP3 discs, if available.

+FOLDER>

+9. ▼ FOLDER: In folder mode, press ▼ FOLDER to access the previous folder on MP3 discs, if available.

+<FOLDER 3

+10. FF (Fast forward): Press to manually advance in a CD track.

+FF 2

+11. REW (Rewind): Press to manually reverse in a CD track.

+REW 1

 12. Memory presets: To set a station: Select frequency band AM/FM; tune to a station, press and hold a preset button until sound returns.

+REW FF SOLDER FOLDER SHUFFLE N/II OK 5 6